 METIS PARTNERS SALES AND MARKETING PROCESS

-Metis Partners has a decade of experience in marketing and selling IP in distressed scenarios, providing an independent, professional, comprehensive and documented process of marketing.
+Metis Partners has more than a decade of experience in marketing and selling IP in distressed scenarios, providing an independent, professional, comprehensive and documented process of marketing.
 Each marketing process is specifically tailored to the scenario.
 Given the revised version of SIP 16, our ability to tailor marketing processes and justify decisions will become more important.
 When performing our full sales process, we:

 Metis Partners provides independent, professional advice in order to achieve best returns.
 We do not readily accept the word of directors without independent verification, and we do not simply put an ad in the paper in the hope that someone comes forward and call this marketing!
 At the same time, we do understand the need to be pragmatic and appreciate the need to run accelerated sales exercises where required.
 While we do acknowledge that this often leads to the purchase of IP assets by connected parties, who often most clearly understand their value, there are also genuine cases where marketing the IP assets will devalue the assets and jeopardise a return for creditors, and in these scenarios we are able to independently confirm this point of view.

 Metis Partners are proud of the work we have done to ensure pre-packs are fair and transparent, and if you would like advice on handling intellectual property in pre-packs then please get in touch with us.